vincent-lg/bui/docs/layout/tag/table.md

     rows = table[:4]

 Again, when updating a row, you can use a
-[row object](../../widget/Row.md), dictionary, tuple or list.
+[row object](../../topic/table-row.md), dictionary, tuple or list.

     table[2] = ("Lemon", 15, 2)
     # Or replace a row with another
     table[3] = table[1]
     # Now table[1] (row 2) and table[3] (row 4) will contain
     # the same data
-    # You can also update multiple rows with this notation
+    # You can also update multiple rows with the slice notation
     table[:2] = (
         ("Lemon", 15, 2),
         ("Apple", 20, 1),